-California, US’s most heavily populated state, is home to some of the largest education systems in the country, including three public segments — the University of California (UC), the California State University (CSU), and the California Community Colleges — and hundreds of private institutions.
+California, US’s most heavily populated state, is home to some of the largest education systems in the country, including three public segments and hundreds of private institutions.
 In total, the state’s colleges and universities enroll almost three million students!

-And their size is matched by quality!
-Even as the state has shifted its focus and funding to meet increasing demands for community college and online programs, their public and private universities have continued to rank among the top in the nation.
+The size is matched by quality.
+Even as the state has shifted its focus and funding to meet increasing demands for community college and online college programs, its public and private universities have continued to rank among the top in the nation.

 Overview of Higher Education in California

 California boasts 384 higher education institutions, more than any other US state.
 The NCES states that 150 of these are public, 142 are non-profit, and 92 are for-profit.

 With so many schools to choose from, many students looking for CA online degrees will compare tuition prices.

 NCES reported that the average in-state student pays $8,401 per year in tuition to attend one of California’s public 4-year institutions, a considerable amount less than the national average of $9,375.
 Out-of-state students pay $34,398, on average.

 Unlike most states, California does not have a coordinating body that oversees its higher education systems.
 Instead, the state relies heavily on the 1960 California Master Plan for Higher Education.

 According to the US Bureau of Labor Statistics (BLS), over 16,500,000 people are employed in California.
 Job sectors employing over 1 million people include office support, sales, transportation, food service, business and finance, and healthcare support.

 Technology is a key industry in California.
 In addition to employing people with STEM abilities, this sector also needs employees with a range of other business and professional skills.